Automattic/jetpack/docs/testing/regression-checklist/test-suites/modules/publicize.md

 #### Publicize

-- [ ] Publish a post with twitter integration
+- [ ] Publish a post with Twitter integration
-- [ ] Publish a post with facebook integration
+- [ ] Publish a post with Facebook integration
 - [ ] Publish a post to all integrations at once